birfan/BaristaDatasets/README.md

 ##  Barista Datasets

-For cloning only the datasets (excluding the data-driven models):
+For obtaining only the datasets (excluding the data-driven models), download the *barista-datasets* release.

-    $ git clone -b datasets --single-branch https://github.com/birfan/BaristaDatasets.git

 Barista Dataset (in *barista* folder under *data*) is designed to model a real-world barista who: (1) greets and requests the drink order, (2) size, and (3) snack, (4) confirms the order, (5) changes the order if necessary, (6) takes the customer's name, (7) notes the order pick up location, (8) says goodbye.
 Typically, a customer can ask for the order in one sentence, removing the need of (2) and (3), however, we separated these steps to reduce the errors in rule-based (e.g., template matching) or data-driven approaches, and to aid speech recognition (for the robot).